RainbowMiner/RainbowMiner/README.md

   - to enable, set "**EnableOCProfiles**" to "**1**" ([C]onfiguration->[C]ommon)
   - custom profiles have freely defined names (it differs from option 1!)
   - **important:** set a default profile for each GPU group ([C]onfiguration->[D]evices).
 Use the name of the profiles (look into ocprofiles.config.txt, if in doubt)
-  - independant of MSI Afterburner
+  - independent of MSI Afterburner

 If you do not want to use the overclocking features in RainbowMiner: set both, "**EnableOCProfiles**" and "**MSIAprofile**", to "**0**" ([C]onfiguration->[C]ommon)